 What Is Autism?

-A diagnosis of Autism is given when three specific areas of development are significantly affected.
-These three areas are known as the “triad of impairments”.
-They are: social development, communication and repetitious behaviors and restricted interests (American Psychological Association, 1994, World Health Organizations, 1994).
-More specifically, people with Autism tend to be challenged by the ability to understand other’s perspectives or even attribute mental states to other people (often knows as mind-blindness or lack of Theory of Mind) and may display a lack of empathy.
-Communication challenges may range from no use of language to the lack of ability to have fluid, creative conversations.
-Repetitious behaviors (often referred to as “stims”) may be patterns of motor movements (fine or gross motor), repeated verbal lines (often called “scripting”) or involve unusual sensory stimulations (e.g. spinning or dropping objects or watching movement).
-Other children with Autism may have more usual interests but have an unusually restricted range of interests or become obsessive about a few interests.
+A diagnosis of Autism is given when two specific areas of development are significantly affected.
+They are: social interaction and communication, and repetitious behaviors and so-called restricted interests (American Psychological Association, 2013, CDC, 2020).
+More specifically, people with Autism have been thought to be challenged by the ability to understand others’ perspectives or attribute mental states to other people (often referred to as mind-blindness or lack of Theory of Mind) and have been said to display a lack of empathy.
+(In The Son-Rise Program, we know that the ideas of so-called min-blindness and lack of empathy come, ironically, from people in the neurotypical community looking at people on the spectrum from the outside and misunderstanding/misperceiving what is occurring on the inside.)
+Communication challenges may range from no (current) use of language to difficulty participating in the kinds of social conversations that the neurotypical community regularly engages in.
+Repetitious behaviors (often referred to as “stims” – though not in The Son-Rise Program) may be patterns of motor movements (fine or gross motor), repeated verbal lines (often called “scripting”) or involve unusual sensory stimulations (e.g. spinning or dropping objects or watching movement).
+Other children with Autism may have more usual interests but have an unusually focused range of interests or become powerfully focused on a few interests.
 These developmental differences tend to become apparent between 18 and 36 months of age (see Early Symptoms of Autism).